-NCUA (National Credit Union Administration) insurance is a government-backed insurance program that protects credit union members’ shares in the event their credit union fails, similar to the way FDIC insurance protects bank customers’ deposits.
+Most deposit accounts at credit unions are insured by the National Credit Union Administration.
+The NCUA is a government agency that protects credit union members’ share accounts in the event their credit union fails, similar to the way Federal Deposit Insurance Corp. protects bank customers’ deposits.

-Outright liquidation of credit unions, in which the institution is closed for good and members get payments in the mail to cover their share-account balances, are fairly rare, says Tom Glatt, principal of Glatt Consulting, a credit union consulting firm.
+Outright liquidation of credit unions, in which the institution is closed for good and members get payments in the mail to cover their share-account balances, are fairly rare, says Tom Glatt, a credit union consultant and founder of Glatt Consulting Group.

 “Usually what the NCUA tries to do is, if the credit union has a fair number of problems and is not going to survive on its own, they’ll try to find another credit union partner that can take on that institution so that the members themselves don’t see any disruption,” he says.

 Accounts at credit unions backed by the NCUA are automatically insured, and members don’t need to take any extra steps to ensure that their money is protected.

 What are the limits on NCUA insurance and how do you get most from it?